This post may contain affiliate links. Please see my disclosure.

 Why do students strive for perfection?

 It’s no wonder that some students grapple with a desire for perfection and hold a strong disdain for making mistakes.
 Let’s face it, mistakes don’t feel good.
-Failing to reach a goal can elicit discomfort, as well as feelings of frustration, anger, sadness, disappointment, and fear.
-The anxiety that results may come from an immediate fear for safety or risk of harm, or it may stem from a competitive drive (with oneself or others).
+Failing to reach a goal can elicit discomfort and feelings of frustration, anger, sadness, disappointment, and fear.
+The resulting anxiety may stem from an immediate fear for safety or the risk of harm, or from a competitive drive (with oneself or others).
 Whatever the root cause, most people can agree that mistakes aren’t generally celebrated or revered in our society.
 So, what can we do to help our students embrace their mistakes and reframe failures as opportunities for growth?
 How can we help them discover the benefits of making mistakes?

 How does praise and reinforcement impact a student’s perception of failure?

 When students are only reinforced for correct answers, we inadvertently mold them into people who are afraid to make mistakes.
-In addition, the likelihood that students will take risks goes way down due to their fear of failure.
-After all, who wants to risk trying something new and failing when easy success is more safe and praiseworthy?
-Students won’t generally seek out challenging activities if they fear that classmates, parents, or teachers will perceive them as inadequate or stupid.
+In addition, the likelihood that students will take risks drops significantly due to their fear of failure.
+After all, who wants to risk trying something new and failing when easy success is safer and more praiseworthy?
+Students generally won’t seek out challenging activities if they fear classmates, parents, or teachers will perceive them as inadequate or stupid.
 We want our students to take risks and tackle challenging tasks.
 We want them to feel confident that it’s not the outcome, but instead their effort that defines success.
-Teachers can do this by encouraging and praising students for their drive, perseverance, motivation, and effort (more information about effective praise can be found here).
+Teachers can do this by encouraging and praising students for their drive, perseverance, motivation, and effort (more information on effective praise is available here).
 In this way, students will be more likely to take healthy risks and accept their mistakes.
 Accepting mistakes alone doesn’t give us the whole picture, though.
 Let’s take this a step further and explore the benefits of making mistakes!

 What are the benefits of making mistakes?